 Research today demands an environment where ideas can be exchanged, examined, and applied.
 You need to be able to collect papers, data sets and other research artefacts in a personal library, where you can access them today and 10 years from now, even if you have switched institutions.
-Elsevier’s platforms allow you to find and analyze data from over 5000 publishers via Scopus; access ebooks and journal articles published by Elsevier; and manage your research library and showcase your profile via free services on Mendeley.
+Elsevier’s platforms allow you to find and analyze data from over 5000 publishers via Scopus; access ebooks and journal articles published by Elsevier; and manage your research library on Mendeley.

 What we offer